 Demyan Bedny was a Russian Soviet writer, poet, publicist and public figure.
 He was a member of the RSDLP (Russian Social Democratic Labour Party) since 1912.
 In 1938 Demyan was expelled from the party and restored to party membership posthumously in 1956.

-Demyan Bedny (his real name was Efim Alekseevich Pridvorov) as born on April 13, 1883 in Gubovka, Kherson Province.
-The boy was born in a peasant family.
+Demyan Bedny (his real name was Efim Alekseevich Pridvorov) was born on April 13, 1883 in Gubovka, Kherson Province.
+The boy was born into a peasant family.

 In 1896-1900 he studied at the Kiev military paramedic school, in 1904-1908 at the philological faculty of the St. Petersburg University.
 His first poems were published in 1899.
 As a pseudonym (Bedny means Poor), he took the village nickname of his uncle, a public accuser and an atheist.